JeyciHouses1986/gTakeOutThis/README.md

 - To update: download the new ZIP from Releases, extract it, and run the new `gTakeOutThis.exe`.

 ### Troubleshooting
-- Windows SmartScreen warns about running: click “More info” → “Run anyway” (you can also add the folder to Windows Defender exceptions if needed).
+- Windows SmartScreen warns about running: click “More info” → “Run anyway”.
+For best experience, code‑signed builds will avoid this.
-- Google sign‑in fails: ensure you’re logged into the correct Google account in the opened browser window.
+- Google sign‑in warns “This browser or app may not be secure”: check “Use system Chrome profile” and pick your profile folder (e.g. `C:\Users\<you>\AppData\Local\Google\Chrome\User Data\Default`).
+- Page opens but no downloads start: make sure you’re on your Takeout Manage Archive page with visible “Download/Descargar” buttons; the app searches and clicks them sequentially.
 - Not all links download: re‑run Download; the app continues where it left off and skips what’s already done.
 - Not enough disk space: free up space on the drive or choose a different folder on another drive.
 - Slow internet: use Pause and resume later; the app saves progress.